1. Help Center Home

 • Various analytical tools' UTM tags should be added here as well to transfer data to those systems on demand.

-• While most macros are optional, {click_id} is mandatory for postback and webhook tracking and automatically included in other tracking methods.
+• While most macros are optional, {click_id} is mandatory for Postback and Webhook tracking and automatically included in other tracking methods.

 When is Conversion Tracking Considered Fully Enabled?

-Conversion tracking setup is considered complete when the following steps are successfully implemented:
+Conversion tracking setup is considered complete when the following steps are successfully implemented.

-1. The tracking method is selected.
+1. The tracking method was selected.

-2. Conversion goal(s) defined by specifying:
+2. Conversion goal(s) was defined by specifying:

 • A conversion name for easy identification;